 Believe it or not, but studies have shown that we spend up to 90% of our time indoors.
 That's a lot of time inside and if you don’t have clean air this is resulting in being exposed to indoor air pollution (which is a big no no!)
 Don’t be alarmed!
 There is a way to combat air pollution and toxins that build up in your home.

 Bamboo Parlor Palm

-The Sansevieria Hahnii is a tough little succulent that is absolutely perfect for beginners who have no idea how to keep a plant alive.
+The Sansevieria Hahnii Green is a tough little succulent that is absolutely perfect for beginners who have no idea how to keep a plant alive.
 These little ones can survive tough conditions including a wide variety of temperatures.
-However, be careful not to over water them!
-These is the perfect plant for someone who very much lacks in the art of taking care of a plant but still wants to reduce pollutants in there indoor spaces.
+However, be careful not to overwater them!
+This is the perfect plant for someone who very much lacks in the art of taking care of a plant but still wants to reduce pollutants in their indoor spaces.

 Chinese Money Plant

 The Chinese Money Plant is one of the most desired plants on social media, with its coin shaped glossy green leaves that can are super easily recognisable.
 These plants are generally very easy to take care of as you only need to avoid direct sunlight and rotate the plant every second day.
 Even though this is one of the most popular plants on the internet, they still contribute to removing toxin's such as Formaldehyde and Xylene from your indoor spaces.

 The Philodendron Birkin is a small but powerful little plant.
 As its leaves are also quite large for how small this plant is, it really does help reduce toxin's such as formaldehyde.
 These little plants are perfect for a bedroom or a study as they can help improve air quality whilst retaining their small size.
 They're also pretty easy to take care of as you only need to make sure they stay hydrated and have some nice indirect sunlight!